DYPIXY/Pi-Calc-Compilation/README.md

 # Pi-Calculation-Compillation
-Just a compilattion of scripts among programming languages for calculating aproximations of pi.
+Just a compilattion of scripts in various programming languages intended to calculate aproximations of pi.

 ## [ Formula Explanation and Pseudo Code ]
 ### Leibniz formula for π